E.A. Poe Suffered MCS from Carbon Monoxide Poisoning |

 Johns Hopkins Researcher to Report

-where: Jefferson Hotel, Coolidge Room, Franklin & Adams Streets, Richmond VA
+where: Jefferson Hotel, Coolidge Room, Franklin & Adams Streets, Richmond

 when: October 9, 1999, 1:30pm-2:50pm, Session 7D (Donnay to speak at about 2:15pm)